kontena/docs/quick-start.md

 ## Step 3.
 Create a Kontena Platform

-Kontena Platform will abstract all available compute resources and make these resources available to your container workloads.
+The Kontena Platform will abstract all available compute resources and make these resources available to your container workloads.
 To create your first Kontena Platform, just open the 'Create Platform' dialog and fill in the platform name.
-For testing purposes `Mini` platform type is enough.
+For testing purposes Mini platform type is enough.

 <img src="_images/kontena-cloud-create-platform.png" alt="Create Platform" />

-After clicking 'Create' button Kontena Platform will be shortly provisioned to Kontena Cloud.
+After clicking the 'Create' button your Kontena Platform will be provisioned shortly to Kontena Cloud.

 ## Step 4.
 Install Kontena Nodes

 When the platform is ready you'll need some Kontena Nodes to run your containerized workloads.

-After selecting Kontena Cloud as provider and clicking 'Add nodes' button, terminal windows should open and you can choose a node type and number of nodes you want to create.
+After selecting Kontena Cloud as the provider and clicking the 'Add nodes' button, terminal windows should open and you can choose a node type and the number of nodes you want to create.

 <img src="_images/kontena-cloud-provision-nodes.png" alt="Provision Nodes" />

-You can always execute `cloud node create` later in terminal to provision additional Kontena Nodes to your Kontena Platform.
+You can always execute `cloud node create` later in the terminal to provision additional Kontena Nodes to your Kontena Platform.

 **Note!** While Kontena will work with just a single Kontena Node, it is recommended to have at least three Kontena Nodes provisioned in a Grid.